 When they were done playing and wanted to color, we had several tables in our section so we could spread out as it was really quiet.

 Both the kids & I were excited about our first trip onboard, so we naturally had to explore the ship.
 We first headed outside to see what they had.
 In the warm weather, they have seating and a bar outside and a caged-in basketball/football area.
 As we didn’t have a ball, Nils used the kids jokingly.
-We did promise Soren a good football from Holland to use on the ship during our return trip & at home.
+We did promise Soren a good football from the Netherlands to use on the ship during our return trip & at home.

-The kids really liked to be able to sit in the windows and watch the passing ships.
+Our kids really liked to be able to sit in the windows and watch the passing ships.
 They thought it was neat to see the large container, cargo & super vessels as we passed.
 Rotterdam Harbor itself was pretty awesome and it just goes on and on.
 Hard to believe that each “box” on a containership is what sits on the back of an 18 wheeler truck!
-And when we go to Holland, Soren thought it was cool to see a car on the deck of many boats!
+And when we go to the Netherlands, Soren thought it was cool to see a car on the deck of many boats!

 Here Soren was looking up at the Bridge.
 I didn’t think about it until now, but I think it would have been cool to see if the kids (or at least Soren) could have had a peek in the bridge and meet the Captain.
 While they’ll probably say no, I will still ask next trip.

 We didn’t go into the gift shop and buy loads of junk, in fact, nothing.. but I did let the kids flatten a 5 cent coin with an insignia of the ships.
 The potato gun might make a sighting here in Gresham though.